drguggiana/csv_process/README.md

 # CSV Process

-Displays and plots csv files from the terminal
+Displays and plots csv files from the terminal.
+Not meant to be used!!

+Made at the Python Intermediate Workshop, October 2018, Munich, Germany

 ## Installation